SIEGE III: The formation of dense stellar clusters in sub-parsec resolution cosmological simulations with individual star feedback: Simulations setup

-The spatial concentration of massive stars can be very large and this can cause extremely large gas temperatures, causing excessively small timesteps in the simulation.
-To prevent such overheating, we set a maximum value for the temperature ($T_{\rm max}=10^8$ K) for the hot medium driven by stellar feedback.
-This value is of the order of the post-shock temperature of the medium energised by stellar winds \citep{mac23}. \\ To prevent numerical overcooling in high density regions of the ISM, we adopt a delayed cooling scheme as described in FC22.
+To prevent numerical overcooling in high density regions of the ISM, we adopt a delayed cooling scheme as described in FC22.
 This assumption consists in temporarily switching off cooling in suitable cells, in which the feedback is released as thermal energy.
 Effective feedback is obtained by assuming that each massive star injects in its cell also an amount of 'non-thermal' energy, stored in a passive tracer variable and ideally associated with an unresolved, generic turbulent energy.
 In the native implementation of this scheme \citep{tey13}, radiative cooling is switched off in each cell in which the local abundance of the 'non-thermal' passive tracer is above a certain threshold; moreover, the latter is assumed to decay on a dissipation time-scale.
 As explained in FC22, without any knowledge of the appropriate values for these two quantities and considering also that in the present simulations we model single stars, and not star particles representing entire simple stellar populations, we choose to constrain these two parameters empirically, starting from known recipes from the literature tested at different regimes of mass and spatial resolution \citep{dub15}.
 By conducting low-resolution tests, we have confirmed that this approach accurately describes stellar feedback and allows us to reproduce the stellar mass of the observed system.
 On empirical grounds, our choice enables an effective model which allows us to achieve the desired results, i.e. an efficient feedback at our resolution and considering our ingredients.

 As for metal production, we adopt the same prescriptions as in FC22.
 The amount of metals ejected by each single star is described by an analytic formula that represents a polynomial fit to the \cite{woo95} stellar yields